pablodecm/phd_thesis/src/103_chapter_3.md

-as described in [Section @sec:event_reco], provide a very efficient way to transform the high-dimensional detector readout to a lower-dimensional space that can more easily interpreted from a physical standpoint.
+as described in [Section @sec:event_reco], provide a very efficient way to transform the high-dimensional detector readout to a lower-dimensional space that can more easily be interpreted from a physical standpoint.
 In fact, reconstruction can be viewed as a complex procedural technique of inference on a subset of the latent variables given the detector readout $\boldsymbol{x}$ of an event.
 These methods attempt